Baked Zucchini Chips

 Why I love this recipe

-• Healthy.
+• Healthier than packaged chips.
 These are low in calories and carbs, and packed with fiber.

 • Versatile.
 I prefer to eat my veggie chips straight out of the bowl, but if you’d like, they work equally well as an appetizer or crushed on top of a Mediterranean bowl

 • Customizable.
-I’ll provide you with the base recipe, along with a few flavor combinations.
+I’ll provide you with the base recipe and a few flavor combinations.

 • Great for meal prep.
 I like to make these chips on Sunday and then store them for the rest of the week.
-They pack great, and even the kiddos will look forward to having them in their school lunches!
+They pack great, and even my sister’s kiddos will look forward to having them in their school lunches.

 ★★★★★ REVIEW